David de Sola Pool: Publications

 De Sola Pool translated and edited the Sephardic prayer book for the Union of Sephardic Congregations in 1954, and the Ashkenazic prayer book for the Rabbinical Council of America.
 These prayerbooks are still in use in congregations around the world.

 His book The Kaddish (1909, third printing 1964), based on his dissertation, remains a definitive and well-regarded work on the origins of the Kaddish prayer.

 De Sola Pool wrote several important books about Jewish history in Colonial America including Portraits Etched In Stone — Early Jewish Settlers, 1682-1831 (1952) and together with his wife, Tamar de Sola Pool, An Old Faith in the New World — Portrait of Shearith Israel, 1654-1954 (1955).
 He co-authored with his wife, Tamar de Sola Pool, Is There An Answer: An Inquiry into Some Human Dilemmas (1966).
 They also co-edited the Parenzo Haggadah for Passover (1951, 1975).
 De Sola Pool edited the prayerbooks used for the United States Armed Forces.
 He also wrote a book, Why I am a Jew (1957), part of a series written by leading clerical figures, which remains a supremely well-written introduction to Judaism.

 Honors

 De Sola Pool held honorary degrees of Doctor of Divinity, Doctor of Hebrew Letters, Doctor of Humane Letters, and Doctor of Sacred Theology.

-Respected and admired across the world, de Sola Pool combined spiritual and pastoral duties with scholarship, and also with public service.
-De Sola Pool was one of the foremost leaders of American Jewry and a world leader of Sephardic Jewry.

 In 2012, the American Sephardi Federation mounted a small exhibition of de Sola Pool's correspondence.